US laundromat market, mapped

 Why are there no big laundromat chains?

 Three structural reasons.
 First, the equipment (Speed Queen, Dexter, Continental) lasts 20 years, so the capex window for a roll-up is narrow.
 Second, the real estate is sticky and lease terms favour the original operator, not a buyer.
-Third, the unit economics work below 200,000 dollars in annual revenue per store, which is below the threshold where private equity can justify the transaction costs of a national roll-up.
-Franchise growth platforms (WaveMAX, Clean Laundry) exist, but combined they still operate under 300 sites in a 29,500 store market.
+Third, unit economics work below $200,000 in annual revenue per store, below the threshold where private equity can justify national roll-up transaction costs.
+The franchise platforms (WaveMAX, Clean Laundry) exist, but combined they still operate well under 1 percent of the market.

-How is your count different from IBISWorld and Statista?
+How is your count different from generic industry reports?

-IBISWorld and Statista publish annually or biennially and report the universe at the NAICS 812310 industry level.
-That number (about 29,500 for the self-service coin-laundry segment in 2024) is excellent for market sizing.
-It does not tell you who owns each site, which equipment brand they run, or who the buyer for your software or supplies is.
-Orbital refreshes the location graph against the universe of US small businesses on a rolling monthly schedule and ships an owner contact on every site.
-Use IBISWorld for the board deck.
-Use ours on Monday morning when an AE actually needs to email someone.
+Generic reports publish the segment-level figure every year or two.
+That number is the right shape for a board deck or TAM slide.
+It does not tell you who owns each site, which equipment brand they run, or who signs the check for your payment system.
+Orbital refreshes site by site on a rolling monthly schedule and ships an owner contact on every location.
+Use the published reports for the market-sizing math.
+Use ours when an AE actually needs to email someone.

 Can I filter by state, metro, or store size?